i5heu/aliases/README.md

 ### Filesystem
 - **lh** - Listing all files with human-readable sizes
 - **dud** - Display the size of all folders in the current directory, sorted by size
 - **showContents** - Display all file contents in the current directory recursively
+Options:
+   - **-c** Clean content by removing excessive whitespace and line breaks
+   - **-e** Comma-separated list of glob patterns to exclude (overrides default excludes)
-- **tazstd** - Function to tar and compress a directory with ZSTD
+- **tazstd** - Function to tar and compress a directory with ZSTD, $0 <directory> is required
-- **mkdid** - Function to create directories recursively and navigate to the deepest directory
+- **mkdid** - Function to create directories recursively and navigate to the deepest directory, $0 <directory> is required

 ### System Administration
 - **up** - Update, upgrade, dis-upgrade, and autoremove packages 👑